alaz/legitbot/README.md

 # Legitbot ![](https://github.com/alaz/legitbot/workflows/build/badge.svg) ![](https://badge.fury.io/rb/legitbot.svg)

-Ruby gem to check that an IP belongs to a bot, typically a search engine.
-This can be of help in protecting a web site from fake search engines.
+Ruby gem to make sure that an IP really belongs to a bot, typically a search engine.

 ## Usage

-Suppose you have a Web request and you'd like to make sure it's not from a fake search engine:
+Suppose you have a Web request and you would like to check it is not diguised:

 ```ruby
 bot = Legitbot.bot(userAgent, ip)